Piper methysticum, Piperis methystici rhizoma. Family: Piperaceae

 ava, awa, gea gi, kava, kava-kava, kawa kawa, methysticum, yaqona

-The kava plant is native to the South Pacific.
-It’s still used there.
-It’s a tall,
+The kava plant is native to the islands of the South Pacific.
+It is a member of the

-Kava contains six major kava lactones.
-These act on the nervous system to make you
+Kava contains 6 major kava lactones.
+These act on the nervous system to make you drowsy.

-drowsy.
-They also have a mild anti-anxiety effect.
-Kava is used most often as a sedative
+They have a mild anti-anxiety effect.
+Kava is used most often as a sedative and a

-and a muscle relaxant.
-It’s also used to ease stress and anxiety.
+muscle relaxant.
+It’s used to ease stress and anxiety.

 Medically valid uses

 Some studies say that kava is a mild sedative.
-It also helps to treat stress and anxiety.
+It helps to treat stress and anxiety.

-The active ingredients may also work as muscle relaxers.
-But there is contradictory
+The active ingredients may work as muscle relaxers.
+But there is conflicting evidence

-evidence when it comes to its effect on anxiety.
-It doesn’t seem to treat anxiety
+when it comes to its effect on anxiety.

-Animal studies suggest that kava may also act as a mild anticonvulsant and anti-spasmodic.
+Animal studies suggest that kava may act as a mild anticonvulsant and antispasmodic.

-The supplements have been linked to severe liver damage.
-As a result, the National
+linked to possible severe liver damage.
+As a result, the National Center for Complementary

-Center for Complementary and Integrative Health has suspended further testing of kava
+and Integrative Health has stopped further testing of kava kava.
+Given the possible

-Kava is said to relieve the pain from gonorrhea and other urinary tract issues.
-These
+Kava may relieve the pain from gonorrhea and other urinary tract issues.
+These include

-include cystitis and urethritis.
+cystitis and urethritis.
 Kava is used as a diuretic.
-It’s also used as a topical
+It’s used as a topical rubefacient

-Kava is also used in sacred, formal ceremonies.
+Kava is used in sacred, formal ceremonies.
 It’s used to welcome visitors, resolve

 disputes, and reinforce the social norms.
 In informal ceremonies, it’s used to develop

 and reinforce social ties among peers.
-Kava is also used to access the spiritual and
+Kava is used to access the spiritual and higher

 Kava comes as tinctures, extracts, tablets, and capsules.